chrispahm/node-gdx/README.md

 # node-gdx
 Read GAMS GDX files in Node.js.
-Does NOT require a GAMS installation.
+Does NOT require a GAMS installation for macOS & Windows systems.

 ## Installation
 ```